 “While the harbour is showing signs of recovery due to the strong seawater surges bringing in oxygen rich seawater and a general improvement in the health of the benthic environment, this further reduction was warranted to reduce the pressure on the harbour and allow for further recovery," Mr Ford said.

 In his Statement of Reasons, Mr Ford said that the determination is based on consideration of the current environmental status of the harbour, of which there were a number of areas of concern, including sub-surface dissolved oxygen conditions.

 “My view is that it is prudent to adopt an approach which reduces the biomass for a sufficient time to allow harbour response to be monitored and interpreted meaningfully," Mr Ford said.

-Mr Ford's Statement of Reasons for the determination of the peak biomass for the for the period 1 June 2018 to 31 May 2020 is available here
+Mr Ford's Statement of Reasons for the determination of the peak biomass for the period 1 June 2018 to 31 May 2020 is available below.